kryptco/www/static/src/blog/_posts/2018-08-30-krypton-zero-trust-infrastructure.md

 3. If the user rejects, the Krypton app simply sets `sign_response` to a rejection constant.
 If the user approves, Krypton performs a signature using the data in the `body` per the U2F protocol specification.

 4. As shown in *step (4)*, `sign_response` is encrypted and signed and sent back to the extension.
-Upon receipt of the `sign_response`, if `krd` receives a signature, it passes it back to the authentication hook to complete the login.
+Upon receipt of the `sign_response`, if the browser extension receives a signature, it passes it back to the authentication hook to complete the login.

 > Note that for some user-set policies, requests can be auto-approved to require user interaction.